Alfred Sung: Licensing

 In 1991, Sung opened a new set of free-standing stores across Canada which housed his premium denim collection for men and women, titled "Alfred."
 During the same year, Monaco Group Inc changed its name to Mimran Group Inc. Following the success of his ready-to-wear lines, Sung developed a bridal collection sold at specialty boutiques across North America and increased the licensing of his name in several categories, including men's suiting and fragrances, eyewear, watches, furs, luggage and leather goods.

 Alfred Sung and the Mimrans have embarked on an aggressive fashion licensing campaign unprecedented in the Canadian fashion industry.
 The Alfred Sung licensed product lines include fragrance, eyewear, sunglasses, watches, bridal, jewelry and fashion accessories, men's clothing and accessories, among others.
 In 2005 the Alfred Sung Home collection was launched exclusively through Zellers-HBC in Canada, and includes furniture, bedding, bath, home decor, tabletop and kitchen products.
 This followed by the PURE ALFRED SUNG launch in 2009 also at Zellers-HBC, which included women's ready-to-wear and accessories.

 Club Monaco

 In 1985, Canadian Joe Mimran, Saul Mimran and Alfred Sung opened the first store in Toronto on Queen Street West.
 This store, which exists today, originally included a cafe below the sales floor.
 The first US store opened in Santa Monica in 1989.
 Until 1999, Club Monaco was a Canadian company and was based at Bloor Street West and Avenue Road in Toronto.
-It is now owned and operated by Polo Ralph Lauren, which acquired Club Monaco in 1999.
-Polo has allowed Club Monaco to exist as an independent entity within the group and has downplayed its ownership of the brand.
+Ralph Lauren Corporation acquired Club Monaco in 1999.
+Ralph Lauren allowed Club Monaco to exist as an independent entity within the group and downplayed its ownership of the brand.

+In May 2021, Ralph Lauren announced it would sell its Club Monaco brand to Los Angeles based private equity firm Regent LP.
+This transaction was completed the following month.